Moh-Zaman/Moh-Zaman-Bootstrap-Portfolio/README.md

 I utilised Bootstrap in order to achieve this outcome.
 My personalised touch was added through my CSS style sheet but the majority has been taken from the bootstrap documentation.

+Bootstrap documentation can be found and explored here: https://getbootstrap.com

 ## License

 MIT License provided in repo